 The department of chemistry and biochemistry is approved by the American Chemical Society (ACS) to certify the ACS Chemistry degrees.

 The UW-Eau Claire chemistry department is nationally recognized for its innovative teaching practices and undergraduate research opportunities, which prepare students well for their next chapter.
-Graduates of our chemistry, ACS - biochemistry major go on to work as practicing chemists working in government or industry labs, or pursue graduate study in biochemistry, biophysics or medicinal chemistry.
+Graduates of our chemistry, ACS certified - biochemistry emphasis major go on to work as practicing chemists working in government or industry labs, or pursue graduate study in biochemistry, biophysics or medicinal chemistry.

 Chemistry, ACS - biochemistry careers